If you deposited all your payroll taxes on time, you have until May 12, 2025, to file Form 941 for Q1, 2025. E-file now!

 Are there any penalties related to filing Form 941-X?

-Typically, correcting an underreported amount using Form 941-X will not be subjected to penalties or interest if you follow these guidelines:
+Typically, correcting an underreported amount using Form 941-X will not be subject to penalties or interest if you follow these guidelines:

 • File on time (by the due date of Form 941 for the quarter in which the errors are discovered),